Without my permission, I suddenly turned into a spurned lover.

 The day I finally managed to ditch his vulnerable-but-troubled ass, you know, after the fiftieth devastating lie I caught him in, you thought, good for her.
 It’s about time.
 But you still invited him to your events and he attended, and you both continued being staunch supporters of each other’s all-important social media.

 Remember the time he even raised a bit of money for your Kickstarter?
 That was after he had blocked me from social media because he couldn’t bear to see my tailored-for-internet life plastered on his feed and be reminded of…?

 I don’t know.
 I’ll never know.

-Of…how “hot” I am?
-Of…what a “bitch” I am?
-Of…the new man I have?
-Of…how I saw his ugliest scars?
-Of…how I called him out on every lie?
-Of…how he couldn’t bully me?
-(At least not as often as he tried.)
-Of…how I stood by him and loved him in spite of his deception and psychological addictions?
+…the new man I have? …how “hot” I am? …what a “bitch” I am? …how I saw his ugliest scars? …how I called him out on every lie? …how he couldn’t bully me?
+(At least not as often as he tried.) …how I stood by him and loved him in spite of his deception and psychological addictions?

 I don’t know why he didn’t want to be reminded of me.
 But he didn’t, so he blocked me.

 My reaction?
 Something began seething in the pit of my stomach like lava, like strychnine, like a five-headed serpent.
 Without my permission, I suddenly turned into a spurned lover.
 There are few humans more dangerous.